Skip to content

 Hardened by default

 • Secrets encrypted at rest — plugin credentials (client secrets, API tokens) are encrypted in the database and write-only-masked in the UI.
+Keep custody of the key in your own KMS/HSM (HashiCorp Vault or Azure Key Vault) — see Key management.

 • SSRF-safe outbound HTTP — a configurable policy governs which hosts upstreams may reach; cloud metadata IPs stay blocked regardless.
 Outbound integrations use fixed hosts, per-request timeouts and response caps, and refuse redirects that would leak credentials to another host.